As you may already know, controlling your blood glucose is important for avoiding hypoglycemia and hyperglycemia—blood glucose lows and highs.

 By keeping your blood glucose in your target range, you may delay or prevent long-term diabetes complications.
 High blood glucose can damage many parts of your body, including your eyes, heart and toes.
 The good news is that you, along with your healthcare professional, may be able to lessen or even prevent the impact of diabetes complications on your life.

-These pages list some of the more common diabetes-related complications, their symptoms and treatments, and some steps your healthcare professional may recommend to help reduce your risk.
+The following lists some of the more common diabetes-related complications, their symptoms and treatments, and some steps your healthcare professional may recommend to help reduce your risk.

 Retinopathy, the most common eye disease in people with diabetes, is caused by damage to the blood vessels of the retina.
 In some cases, these vessels may swell and leak fluid.
 This is called nonproliferative or background retinopathy.